Plagiarism

 Referencing

 Understanding why, when and how to reference is crucial.
 It is important to show clearly where you have got any ideas, including non-written sources like statistics, pictures, and maps.
-See our page for more on referencing.
+See the Library's page for more on referencing.

 Academic integrity